itamarst/crochet/docs/api.rst

 ``EventualResult`` has the following basic methods:

-* ``wait(timeout=None)``: Return the result when it becomes available; if the result is an exception it will be raised.
-If an optional timeout is given (in seconds), ``wait()`` will throw ``crochet.TimeoutError`` if the timeout is hit, rather than blocking indefinitely.
+* ``wait(timeout)``: Return the result when it becomes available; if the result is an exception it will be raised.
+The timeout argument is a ``float`` indicating a number of seconds; ``wait()`` will throw ``crochet.TimeoutError`` if the timeout is hit.
 * ``cancel()``: Cancel the operation tied to the underlying ``Deferred``.
 Many, but not all, ``Deferred`` results returned from Twisted allow the underlying operation to be canceled.
-In any case this should be considered a best effort cancellation.
+Even if implemented, cancellation may not be possible for a variety of reasons, e.g. it may be too late.
+Its main purpose to free up no longer used resources, and it should not be relied on otherwise.

 There are also some more specialized methods: